xxgunnery/axie-cute/README.md

-# axie-cute
+# Welcome to Axie-Cute
-Open source library for a new app in the Axie Infinity ecosystem.
+This is an open source repository for a new app in the Axie Infinity ecosystem.
 It's a Tinder-like system for ranking marketed axies by their 'cuteness'!